jimratliff/python-meta-names-project-package-dev-directory/README.md

 1. The name of the “import package” (i.e., standard Python package, here a directory that contains a `__init__.py` file) that immediately encloses the outermost module(s)
 1. The name string by which a module is `import`ed by a script outside the package
 1. The name by which the import package is executed when using a `python -m something` command.
+1. The name(s) referenced to execute a module directly
-1. The name of the GitHub repository
+3. The name of the GitHub repository
-1. The name of the development directory (aka project directory) that immediately encloses `README.md`, `setup.cfg`, etc.
+4. The name of the development directory (aka project directory) that immediately encloses `README.md`, `setup.cfg`, etc.

 All of these names are independently specified by the developer.
 However, in many projects the developer sets all of these names equal to a common string.
 It is then less than clear which name specification is being referenced when; for